protectai/nbdefense/docs/docs/supported-scans/detecting-CVEs.md

 ### JLE Settings

-You can enable or disable cve scanning in the [Jupyter Lab Extensions settings](/scan-settings/jupyterlab-settings).
+You can enable or disable cve scanning in the [JupyterLab extensions settings](../scan-settings/jupyterlab-settings.md).

 ### JLE Scan Results